 - agreeing project requirements, objectives and research reference terms

-- searching for and retrieving information from paper-based sources, the internet and online databases
+- searching for and retrieving information from the internet, online databases and paper-based sources

 - interviewing members of the public

 - using a variety of qualitative and quantitative research methods